MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-index-transact-sql.md

 For columnstore indexes, the `REBUILD` operation:

-- Does not use the sort order.
+- Doesn't use the sort order.
 - Acquires an exclusive lock on the table or partition while the `REBUILD` occurs.
 The data is "offline" and unavailable during the `REBUILD`, even when using NOLOCK, Read Committed Snapshot isolation (RCSI), or Snapshot isolation (SI).
-- Re-compresses all data into the columnstore.
+- Recompresses all data into the columnstore.
 Two copies of the columnstore index exist while the `REBUILD` is taking place.
 When the `REBUILD` is finished, [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] deletes the original columnstore index.

 For more information, see [Reorganize and Rebuild Indexes](../../relational-databases/indexes/reorganize-and-rebuild-indexes.md).

 #### PARTITION

 Specifies that only one partition of an index will be rebuilt or reorganized.
-PARTITION cannot be specified if *index_name* is not a partitioned index.
+PARTITION can't be specified if *index_name* isn't a partitioned index.

 PARTITION = ALL rebuilds all partitions.